edawit/demo-repo/README.md

 #Demo
-THis is our demo repository.
+THis is our demo repository!